-You Need To See Hillary Duff’s Touching New Instagram Photo Of Her Two Kids
+You Need To See Hilary Duff’s Touching New Instagram Photo Of Her Two Kids

 “We actually agreed,” Duff said to People.
 “We had one name picked out and then we swapped a week later and we haven’t discussed it since.”

-Entertainment Tonight reported that after Banks’ birth the actress opened up about her “delightful” placenta that she had in smoothie form after giving birth.
+Entertainment Tonight reported that after Banks’ birth, the actress opened up about her “delightful” placenta that she had in smoothie form after giving birth.

-During an interview with the Dr. Berlin Informed Pregnancy podcast Duff shared that it was the “most delightful smoothie I’ve ever had.”
+During an interview with the Dr. Berlin Informed Pregnancy podcast, Duff shared that it was the “most delightful smoothie I’ve ever had.”

 “I haven’t had a smoothie that delightful since I was, like, 10 years old.
 It was calorie-filled with juice and fruit and everything delicious,” she explained.
 “It was good.
 I was a little wigged out at first, to be honest.”